nikhil-thakkar/multi-module-dependency-setup/Readme.md

 * Gradle version: v5.4.1
 * Android Studio: v3.5

+# Future Plans
+* Benchmark if this slows down the build process
+* If not, then maybe create a Android Studio template that applies this plugin by default

 Feel free to modify to the source to suit your needs.

 # References